Bhargava factorial

-In mathematics, Bhargava's factorial function, or simply Bhargava factorial, is a certain generalization of the factorial function developed by the Fields Medal winning mathematician Manjul Bhargava as part of his thesis in Harvard University in 1996.
+In mathematics, Bhargava's factorial function, or simply the Bhargava factorial, is a generalization of the factorial function developed by Manjul Bhargava as part of his bachelor's thesis at Harvard University in 1996.
+Bhargava subsequently published a revised version in The American Mathematical Monthly in 2000.
 The Bhargava factorial has the property that many number-theoretic results involving the ordinary factorials remain true even when the factorials are replaced by the Bhargava factorials.
 Using an arbitrary infinite subset S of the set $\mathbb{Z}$ of integers, Bhargava associated a positive integer with every positive integer k, which he denoted by k !_{S}, with the property that if one takes S = $\mathbb{Z}$ itself, then the integer associated with k, that is k !_{$\mathbb{Z}$ }, would turn out to be the ordinary factorial of k.

 Motivation for the generalization

 The factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.
 For example, 5! = 5×4×3×2×1 = 120.
 By convention, the value of 0! is defined as 1.
 This classical factorial function appears prominently in many theorems in number theory.
 The following are a few of these theorems.